devjusty/export-urls-and-meta/README.md

 For bug reports or feature requests, please [open an issue on GitHub](https://github.com/devjusty/export-urls-and-meta/issues) or email [devjusty@gmail.com](mailto:devjusty@gmail.com).

-## Changelog

-### Version 0.0.10

-- Added support for Rank Math SEO
-- Option to include homepage if “Your latest posts” is used
-- Support for post category pages in addition to product categories
-- Stores user export settings and cleans up on uninstall
-- Various minor fixes and performance improvements

-### Version 0.0.3

-- Added error handling for forms with no selected post types
-- Improved Yoast SEO meta title handling for pages, posts, and products

-### Version 0.0.2

-- Fixed CSV generation bugs
-- Added support for WooCommerce product categories

-### Version 0.0.1

-- Initial release

 ## TO DO

 - Confirm full compatibility with All-In-One SEO, SEOPress, and The SEO Framework.